-2.2 Lexical Analysis of an FSM Specification
+2.2 Lexical Analysis of a Ragel Block

 Within a machine specification the following lexical rules apply to the parse of the input.

 - The # symbol begins a comment that terminates at the next newline. - The symbols "", '', //, [] behave as the delimiters of literal strings.
 With them, the following escape sequences are interpreted: